rism-digital/muscat-guidelines/default/en/cat_special_formats.md

 As with collection parent records, the information given in the composite volume record should be true for all of the components of the volume, and remember that detailed information related to the music belongs in the respective bibliographic records.
 Do not create separate records for multiple composite volumes that belong together, such as a set of partbooks bound by voice type; these should be described in the same record.
 In many cases, you will be leaving a lot of fields blank.

-When describing a composite volumes creating the links, please observe the following.
+When describing a composite volumes creating the links, observe the following.
 As an example of a composite volume, see [RISM ID no. 1001077677](https://muscat.rism.info/admin/sources/1001077677), a bound collection of 10 piano pieces by Chopin that were published ca. 1846-1857.

 1. First, create the record for the composite volume, save, and note the RISM ID number.
 2. For manuscripts: In the editing mode of the record for your manuscript, go to the field **Parent record (773)**.
 Click the second button to search for the composite volume.